-Company Name Ownership & Control Description of Services Spend For the Period October 7, 2020 through December 31, 2020 Call Now HVAC 50% owned CEO, CIO and another Retained interest Holder.
-Managing member of the entity is a non-related party Provides HVAC services for the communities including installing new air conditioner units as well as services existing units \$89 KOI 50% owned the CEO and 50 % by an immediate family member.
-Employees include other immediate family members of the CEO.
-Provides black top and concrete services for the communities as well as a number of other maintenance services. \$146 BG3 100% owned by brother of the CEO Provides Landscaping services for various investment properties. \$18 Adams Stepner Wolterman and Dusing Retained interest holder with significant ownership of the REIT is a former partner and is currently compensated for any work that he completes on behalf of Adam Stepner Wolterman and Dusing.
-Law firm that helps the Portfolio with various legal matters such as loan closings, acquisition diligence, contract reviews, etc. \$119 JDK 100% owned by the brother of the CEO IT and Desktop Support \$12 Empower Park 50% owned CEO, CIO and another Retained interest Holder.
-Empower acquires and develop MHCs that do not meet the REIT's Investment Criteria and conducts home sales, including sales of manufactured homes located on the Initial Communities.
-Per agreement with Empower park REIT will pay Floor Plan interest on homes within the initial communities as well as reimburse Empower for any gross profit losses on homes sales within the initial communities \$46 Total \$430
+Company Name Ownership & Control Description of Services For the three months ended December 31, 2021 For the year ended December 31, 2021 For the period October 7, 2020 through December 31, 2020 Call Now HVAC 50% owned by the REIT's Chief Executive Officer ("CEO"), Chief Investment Officer ("CIO") and another holder of Class B Units.
+Managing member of the entity is a non-related party Provides HVAC services for the communities including installing new air conditioner units as well as services existing units. \$90 \$504 \$89 50% owned by the REIT's CEO and 50% by an immediate family member.
+Employees include other immediate family members of the CEO. \$0 \$78 \$146 BG3 100% owned by the brother of the REIT's CEO.
+Provides landscaping services for various investment properties. \$42 \$161 \$18 Adams Stepner Wolterman and Dusing (ASWD) A holder of Class B Units with significant ownership of the REIT is a former partner and is currently compensated for any work that he completes on behalf of Adam Stepner Wolterman and Dusing Law firm that helps the Portfolio with various legal matters such as loan closings, acquisition diligence, contract reviews, etc. \$0 \$14 \$119 JDK 100% owned by the brother of the REIT's CEO.
+IT and desktop support \$11 \$45 \$12 Empower Park 50% owned by the REIT's CEO, CIO and another holder of Class B Units.
+Empower acquires and develop MHCs that do not meet the REIT's linvestment Cariteria and conducts home sales, including sales of manufactured homes located on the Initial Communities.
+Per agreement with fmpower Park, the REIT will pay floor plan interest on homes within the Initial Communities as well as reimburse Empower for any gross profit losseo on homes sales within the Initial Communities \$64 \$248 \$46 Total \$207 \$1,050 \$430